C2SM-RCM/emiproc/docs/source/installation.rst

 -----------

-First create a folder for emiproc and go into it
+First create a folder for emiproc and go into it.

 .. code:: bash